anettrolikova/planett/index.md

 [Nethermind](https://nethermind.io/)

 ### ⏩️ Hyperlane
-#### January 2023 - Present
+#### January 2023 - September 2023
 **Dev Rel**

 *Description of work:* Produce engaging content that appeals to technical community, own technical documentation.
 Create business development strategies, engage with Hyperlane partners and build meaningful relationships with project partners.
+My role involved building community Engagement and Community Growth strategies, design and lead ambassador program, and work closely with PM and BD teams on developer experience and improving documentation.
 [Hyperlane](https://www.hyperlane.xyz/)

 # Companies and projects that I worked with: